 Plenty of practice

-60 little drills, 27 fully-elaborated examples, 20 exercises with solutions, comprehensive reference.
+60 little drills, 27 fully-elaborated examples, 20 exercises with solutions, 5 online quizzes and quick reference.

 Challenges you to think in terms of logic, rather than in terms of control flow.